netxms/netxms-doc/admin/mobile-device-monitoring.rst

 Settings
 --------

-This section is used to configure the behaviour of the agent.
+This section is used to configure the behavior of the agent.

 Global settings
 ---------------